-Box office: 'Halloween' scares away box office competition with $32 million
+Box Office: 'Halloween' scares away box office competition with $32 million

 LOS ANGELES (Variety.com) - “Halloween” easily stayed No. 1 at the domestic box office in its second weekend as the spooky holiday nears.

 Universal and Blumhouse’s slasher film starring Jamie Lee Curtis picked up another $32 million, marking a 58 percent decline from its impressive debut.
 Directed by David Gordon Green, “Halloween” crossed $100 million on Friday.
+The movie pocketed $25 million overseas for a total of $172 million worldwide.

 Holdovers “A Star Is Born” and “Venom” also remained in the top five.
 Warner Bros.’
 “A Star Is Born” landed in second place with $14 million, dropping just 26 percent in its fourth outing.
 Lady Gaga and Bradley’s musical drama has earned $148 million.
-“Venom,” Sony’s dark superhero film with Tom Hardy, came in third with $10.8 million, bringing its domestic tally to $187 million.
+The acclaimed movie hit $100 million at the international box office for a global total of $253.2 million.
+Meanwhile, “Venom,” Sony’s dark superhero film with Tom Hardy, came in third with $10.8 million.
+That brings its domestic tally to $187 million for a worldwide cume of $508.4 million.

 Otherwise, studios generally steered clear of the pre-Halloween frame.
 Lionsgate and Summit’s “Hunter Killer,” a high-stakes thriller starring Gerard Butler and Gary Oldman, was the only wide release.
 It wasn’t able to beat “Goosebumps 2: Haunted Halloween” as Sony’s family friendly flick came in fourth place with $7.5 million.